splunk/security_content/docs/_posts/2021-09-16-attempt_to_add_certificate_to_untrusted_store.md

 * Processes.parent_process_id

+#### How To Implement
+You must be ingesting data that records process activity from your hosts to populate the Endpoint data model in the Processes node.
+You must also be ingesting logs with both the process name and command line from your endpoints.
+The command-line arguments are mapped to the &#34;process&#34; field in the Endpoint data model.

+#### Known False Positives
+There may be legitimate reasons for administrators to add a certificate to the untrusted certificate store.
+In such cases, this will typically be done on a large number of systems.

 #### Kill Chain Phase
 * Installation
 * Actions on Objectives

-#### Known False Positives
-There may be legitimate reasons for administrators to add a certificate to the untrusted certificate store.
-In such cases, this will typically be done on a large number of systems.

 #### RBA